 Solution - Let users listen in a few seconds

 Based on the exploration in wireframes, I found the solution was to design a simple podcast discovery experience that let the user perform three key actions in a matter seconds: 1. discover a podcast, 2. play a podcast, and 3. subscribe to a podcast.

 The user’s library is empty on first run, how do users search and subscribe to their first podcast?
 While I was designing the user’s library, I didn’t presume to know what content they wanted to subscribe to.
 There are many different categories, etc. So, I didn’t want to design a complex solution to suggest content which may not be universally interesting.

 The user’s library is empty on first run, how do users search and subscribe to their first podcast?
 How do we solve it simply?

 Solution - Search is simple and known, use it.

 I decided the leanest way to help users find their content was to design a short call-to-action to “Search.”
 This allowed the team to roll out a simple feature for users to fill up their library, while we got user-data that helped me design improvements and additional ways to discover and subscribe.

 I designed the UI leveraging off of Material Design.
-I found that it’s fast and lean to work with an existing design system because it solves many problems in advance.
-Material design is so well spec’ed, that it allowed me to work focus more on designing the app’s functionality, visual design, and the UI design as I had envisioned.
+I found that it’s fast and lean to work with an existing design system because Google’s designers solved many problems for me.
+It’s so well spec’ed, that it allowed me to work focus more on designing the app’s functionality, visual design, and the UI design, rather than reinventing the wheel for UI basics.

 When I designed the Podcast Guru branding, my goal was to express simplicity, bounty, and inclusiveness in one simple mark.
 Its lotus flower mark signifies enlightened design and simple functionality.
 Its microphone symbol floats on lotus petals that represent the myriad of podcast content.
 Its colors are a reflection of the diversity of people and their vast variety of tastes.
 Its approachability is inline with the fact that the app is free of ads and free of charge.